Last Updated on November 13, 2021 by Malerie Yolen-Cohen and Sandra Foyt

 Is it time for a weekend getaway?
 Our list of most popular towns in Northeast USA in 2018 may be just the inspiration you need to get going.

 Getaway Mavens is 5 ½ years old, and with over 450 destinations from Virginia to Maine, it has garnered plenty of worldwide attention.
 Proving that readers are a romantic bunch, the most searched and read post by far is “Most Romantic Destinations in the Northeast USA,” proving that the majority of you are looking for Romantic Getaways.
 But what were those destinations exactly?

-The following most popular cities and towns, and for the second time most searched hotels – according to number of page views as reported on Google Analytics – indicate either enormous pride or outsized interest or both.
+The following most popular cities and towns in the Eastern United States, and for the second time most searched hotels – according to number of page views as reported on Google Analytics – indicate either enormous pride or outsized interest or both.

-In 2018, the State of NY came out on top with 8 towns and parts of NYC in the Top 20.
+In 2018, the State of New York came out on top with 8 towns and parts of New York City in the Top 20.
 That’s a whopping 40%.

 Is your town or city on the list?
 How do you get there?
 Granted, it’s part luck, but you can help that along by sharing widely and often on social media.

 We compile the Top 20 places to visit in the Northeast each year, so stay tuned.